Kurt-E-Clothier/java-card-game-engine/README.md

 ##Licensing
 The MIT License (MIT).
 See LICENSE.txt.

-##TO DO
+##To Do
-* Build rules engine by reading rules plugin file
+* Add engine operations
-* Basic testing of following rules
+* Create rules for additional games
-* Create test suite of plugin files to test various possible inputs
-* Expand test benches to test over multiple test suites
-* Organize documentation

 ##Complete
 * Basic strutures built and tested (playing card, deck, cardpile, board)
 * Reading and parsing plugin files using keywords
 * Reading rules to create CardDealer - initially deal cards to piles
+* Engine capable of reading conditions and performing actions
+* Simple GUI created to test engine and show cards moving around
+* Simple welome screen created to get choose a game and get player information
+* Driver created to load the welcome GUI, create an engine, and load a main GUI

 ##Directory Structure
 	/root